wildegnux/halonctl/docs/modules/cmd.rst

 These are also available, but as they're halon-specific utilities for solving very specific problems, most people will never run them.

+Please do not use these unless you know what you're doing, or if Halon's support has told you to do so.

 * lostfiles - interactive recovery program
 * truncsvn - truncates configuration history